 Time Out says

-The narrative pileup feels like a game of Indiewood channel surfing, toggling between several mediocre options.
-To the cast’s credit, these self-deluding characters seem more raw than Crash’s ennui-laden Angelenos.
-And grappling with the film’s aggressive subtext of a missing third person—a wife, a child, a mysterious booty-caller—gives the roundelay some shape.
-It’s crushing, then, that the movie’s big reveal is the kind of narrative do-over that could only spring from the mind of an almighty writer in love with playing God—or with himself.
+The story pileup feels like a game of Indiewood channel surfing, tossing up several mediocre options.
+To the cast’s credit, these self-deluding characters seem more raw than the ennui-laden Angelenos of ‘Crash’.
+And grappling with the film’s aggressive subtext of a missing third person – a wife, a child, a mysterious booty-caller – gives the whole thing some shape.
+It’s crushing, then, that the movie’s big reveal is the kind of narrative do-over that could only spring from the mind of an almighty writer in love with playing God – or with himself.

 Cast and crew